Statement of Faith

 The Baptism in the Holy Ghost is a gift from God as promised by the Lord Jesus Christ to all believers in this

-dispensation and is received subsequent to the New Birth.
+dispensation and is received upon or subsequent to the New Birth.
 This experience is accompanied by the initial

 evidence of speaking in other tongues as the Holy Spirit Himself gives utterance.
 (Matthew 3:11; John

 14:16,17; Acts 1:8; Acts 2:38,39; Acts 19:1-6; Acts 2:4)